Overview — Report

 When viewing the result of a question

 When you look at the outcome of a question, you will always see the different options the respondent had to provide and the number of answers in absolute numbers and percentages.
 The total number of answers for the entire question will also appear below the last option.

 A graph is created automatically, based on your question.
 You can very easily change the graph by clicking the arrows that appear on each side of the graph as you hover over it.

-Up in the right corner are two icons as well:
+Up in the right corner are two icons:

 If you click on this crossed out eye, you choose to hide the question.
 It will not be displayed if, for example, you share the report with someone.
 To undo this setting, click “Show hidden” in the toolbar and then click on the eye-icon again: the query will reappear.

-The gear symbol allows you to edit the appearance of questions and graphs, such as to change graph types and colors or add text and charts to display the results of this specific question over time.
+The gear symbol allows you to edit the appearance of questions and graphs.
+For example, you can change graph types, colours, add text or include charts to display the results of this specific question over time.

 When you click on the gear, you can add new items.
 An object can be a new chart, a table, or just a textbox into which you can write an explanatory text about the question and its results.
 You can also expand the width of the existing objects by clicking on the two arrows pointing to each other and add text to a chart or question by clicking the T symbol.
 You can also change the graph type by clicking on the little graph symbol.
 To delete an item, click the trash symbol.

-In the top right corner of this menu, there are additional options: the left button allows us to reset the options in alphabetical order instead of the order in which they were created.
-Click the color palette to change graph colors in this specific question.
+At the top right corner of this menu, there are additional options: the left button allows us to reset the options in alphabetical order instead of the order in which they were created.
+Click the colour palette to change graph colours in this specific question.
 The symbol to hide the question is also displayed in this mode, and the cross allows you to close the edit mode.

 Open text answers